Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Introduction

 \section{Introduction}

-Offline reinforcement learning (RL) serves as a critical framework for learning decision-making skills from fixed datasets, especially in situations where direct, online interactions are impractical or unfeasible.
-This framework is especially pertinent in domains such as robotics, autonomous driving, and healthcare, where the costs and risks associated with real-time experimentation are high.
-There are two main approaches in offline RL: return-conditioned supervised learning (RCSL) \cite{chen2021decision, emmons2022rvs, kim2023decision} and value-based methods \cite{kumar2020conservative, fujimoto2021minimalist, kostrikov2021offline}.
-However, each of these methods, while effective in its own right, exhibits distinct limitations.
+Offline reinforcement learning (RL) is a vital framework for acquiring decision-making skills from fixed datasets, particularly when online interactions are impractical.
+This is especially relevant in fields such as robotics, autonomous driving, and healthcare, where the costs and risks of real-time experimentation are significant.

-RCSL, inspired by recent breakthroughs in supervised learning (SL) — notably the advancements in algorithms and architectures \cite{vaswani2017attention, brown2020language, dosovitskiy2020image, liu2021swin} — adapts these methodologies to the RL domain by framing RL problems as sequence modeling challenges.
-This approach benefits from the inherent stability and scalability of SL, yet it is significantly constrained by the lack of the `stitching ability’ \cite{fu2020d4rl}, which limits its efficacy to the best trajectories within the dataset.
+A promising approach in offline RL is return-conditioned supervised learning (RCSL) \cite{chen2021decision, emmons2022rvs, kim2023decision}.
+By framing offline RL as sequence modeling tasks, RCSL allows an agent to leverage past experiences and condition on the target outcome, facilitating the generation of future actions that are likely to achieve desired outcomes.
+This method builds on recent advancements in supervised learning (SL) \cite{vaswani2017attention, brown2020language, dosovitskiy2020image, liu2021swin}, and thus benefits from the inherent stability and scalability of SL.
+However, RCSL is significantly limited by its lack of `stitching ability', the ability to combine suboptimal trajectory segments to form better overall trajectories \cite{fu2020d4rl, kumar2022should, yamagata2023q, gao2023act, brandfonbrener2022does, zhou2023free}.
+As a result, its effectiveness is restricted to the best trajectories within the dataset.

-Conversely, value-based offline RL methods possess the ability to stitch together multiple sub-optimal trajectories, dissecting and reassembling them into an optimal trajectory through the use of dynamic programming.
-However, they encounter considerable obstacles, predominantly due to the accumulation of value function approximation errors.
-The function approximation error, which is difficult to rectify without online interactions, frequently leads to distribution shift and thus sub-optimal performance.
-Despite their advanced stitching capability, value-based methods often struggle to surpass the maximum return of the dataset.

-Recognizing these challenges, we seek to synergize the stable learning framework of RCSL with the dynamic stitching capacity of value-based methods.
-Prior works suggest that conditioning on \textit{return-to-go} (RTG), which is the sum of future rewards, limits the stitching ability of RCSL, and proposes the replacement of RTG conditioning with pre-trained value conditioning \cite{yamagata2023q, gao2023act}.
-However, this approach has faced limitations, often resulting in increased uncertainty and only marginal performance improvements.
-The primary challenge lies in the fact that interpolation of the two approaches through conditioning, without managing the conditions for stable value-guided stitching, could result in a sub-optimal algorithm.
-The resulting algorithm may be inferior to either method alone, advantageous only for specific tasks, or one that requires extensive hyperparameter adjustments such as the mixing ratio.
-This has led us to the motivating question:

-``What is the optimal combination in which RCSL and value-based methods compensate for their weaknesses and reinforce their strengths?''